khanyakolosa19/Exploratory_data_analysis/README.md

 # Exploratory Data Analysis (EDA) on Layoff Trends Using SQL
 ## Project Overview
-This project explores global layoff trends using SQL to analyze key patterns in employment reductions.
+This project explores global layoff trends using SQL to analyse key patterns in employment reductions.
 The dataset, layoffs_staging2, contains information on layoffs across different companies, countries, and time periods.
 The analysis uncovers trends, identifies companies with the highest layoffs, and evaluates the impact of layoffs over time.

 ## Key Analyses & Queries
 **Dataset Overview**: Displays the full dataset to understand its structure.